 Who They are Good For: Avid age group triathletes who want to not only have fun and finish consistently but improve their times and potentially place toward the top of their age group.
 Less avid racers who can afford it may want to step up to this level simply because it is easier on your shoulders and more comfortable.

-Recommended Model: The Orca Sonar is a very good wetsuit for the money, the most popular model from a maker who has been on a roll lately.
+Recommended Model: We really like Xterra’s Vortex, an all-purpose suit from a maker we trust.
+This versatile wetsuit has excellent flexibility throughout the shoulders, chest, and arms, and numbers don’t lie — you will notice at any race that this is a very popular wetsuit (for good reason).
+It is available at their site with a discount if you use our discount code, ‘EBOOK’.
 It offers the paneling and range of motion we would want in a suit in this price range.
 If you want to compare to another good model, the reliable Blue Seventy Reaction is not far behind.

 Level 4: High End

 Summary: You ever put on a pair of jeans and they just fit perfectly?
 The high-end wetsuits spare no features when it comes to warmth, comfort and durability, but manage to do it in a package that is sleek and uses the least possible material.
 You should expect a wetsuit of this level to provide all the range-of-motion features of a mid level suit, plus a bit more.
 In addition, manufacturers usually use their newest, most advanced material to create a suit that is warm and durable, and the best interior lining to create the highest level of comfort.
 Seams should be perfect at this price point.
 A final feature that is common at this price point is construction that actually helps your body stay more balanced in the water and encourages the right level of body roll during the swim.